cubesatlab/cubedos/samples/README.md

 + `PubSub`: A sample application that demonstrates the Publish/Subscribe server.

++ `Tests`: This folder contains old test programs that are in the process of being reworked.

 + `STM32F4`: This folder contains a demonstration of CubedOS running on the STM32F4-discovery board.